What is robotic process automation?

 How does RPA work?

-Who is using RPA?
+Who is using RPA and its applications?

 RPA is used in most industries, particularly those that include repetitive tasks such as insurance, banking, finance, healthcare and telecommunications.